QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 <details class="details-n">
 <summary>Two's complement - negative numbers</summary>

-The two's complement is an "upgrade" to the One's complement, which has the default of having two representation for the number zero.
+The two's complement is an "upgrade" to the One's complement, which has the default of having two representations for the number zero.
 It's as simple as that:

 * Invert all bits
 * Add 1